ronoctua/routine/readme.md

 ---

-### ▶️ Feature ideas
+### ▶️ Features

-For now, the main feature ideas for implementation in this monorepo are just three: (1.)
+For now, the main feature ideas implemented or in the implementation stage in this monorepo are just three: (1.)
 Global authentication service; (2.)
 Checklist with heatmap calendar; (3.)
 And fitness tracking integrated with Google Fit and Apple Health.

 The app: